 Commentary on rainfall probabilities based on 'phases' of the SOI

-The monthly value of the Southern Oscillation Index (SOI) rose from -9.1 for June to +4.3 for July.
-According to the SOI Phase system the SOI is in a ‘Rapidly Rising’ phase.
+The monthly value of the Southern Oscillation Index (SOI)* was +3.9 for May and zero for June.
+According to the SOI Phase system, the SOI is in a ‘Consistently Near-Zero’ phase.

 Readers should note that seasonal outlooks are stated in terms of probabilities.
 For example, an outlook may be stated as ‘a 50 to 70 per cent probability of exceeding median rainfall’.
 Such a statement should be interpreted as also meaning a 30 to 50 per cent probability of below-median rainfall.
 In cases where outcomes with a high probability may be more likely, this does not mean that less probable events will not occur in any given year.